apereo/cas/docs/cas-server-documentation/integration/Attribute-Definitions.md

 with special decorations to be considered during attribute resolution and release.
 The specification of the attribute definition store is entirely optional and the store may not contain any attribute definitions.

-{% include casproperties.html properties="cas.authn.attribute-repository.attribute-definition-store" %}
+{% include_cached casproperties.html properties="cas.authn.attribute-repository.attribute-definition-store" %}

 ## JSON Attribute Definitions